 Performance Measure Performance Indicator(s) Relevant Management and Contingency Measures Wollombi Brook Negligible subsidence impacts and environmental consequences.
 The performance indicators will be considered to have been exceeded if the surface water quality in Wollombi Brook exceeds the surface water quality criteria in the SWMP.
-The performance indicators will be considered to have been exceeded if the groundwater levels in alluvial bores exceed the groundwater exceeded based on subsidence, groundwater and surface water monitoring data and hydrological and/or bydrogeological analysis level criteria in the GWMP.
-The performance indicators will be considered to have been exceeded if the groundwater quality in alluvial bores exceeds the groundwater quality criteria in the GWMP. a Contingency Plan, which may include: Release of water from the site only in accordance with EPL requirements.
-The performance indicator will be considered to have been exceeded if water is released from the site, and it is not in accordance with the EPL requirements.
+The performance indicators will be considered to have been exceeded if the groundwater levels in alluvial bores exceed the groundwater water monitoring data and hydrological and/or hydrogeological analysis. level criteria in the GWMP.
+The performance indicators will be considered to have been exceeded if the groundwater quality in alluvial bores exceeds the groundwater quality criteria in the GWMP. a Contingency Plan, which may include: Implementation of stream flow loss remediation techniques (e.g. injection grouting or installation of a geomembrane).
+Release of water from the site only in accordance with EPL requirements. • The performance indicator will be considered to have been exceeded if water is released from the site, and it is not in accordance with the EPL requirements.
 Provision of offsets (i.e. retirement of an equivalent volume of water licence).
 Implementation of erosion and sediment control measures and stabilisation techniques.
-Additional monitoring (e.g. increase in monitoring fragment) frequency).
+Additional monitoring (e.g. increase in monitoring frequency).
 Consideration of changes to longwall extraction geometry in consultation with relevant regulatory authorities.